jwlei/dat110-oblig1-Network-programming/README.md

 ## DAT110 - Project 1

-The tasks related to project will be part of the lab exercises in weeks 5-7.
+The tasks related to project will be part of the lab exercises in weeks 5 and 6.
 The first task can be completed now based on the knowledge you have gained in the lectures on the TCP/IP protocol stack and network programming using sockets.
 The subsequent tasks will involve topics that will be covered in the lectures in week 6 and partly in week 7.

 Please note that there is no lecture on Wednesday in week 5.
 Use instead the time to get starting on task 1 of the project.